chepark/full-stack-joinerry/README.md

 - Add comments on the ProjectDetail page.
 - Add a notification function for a user's account.
 - Add login with email and password using JWT.
+- Improve the TextEditor(ReactQuill) to handle images and links.

 ## 💻 Technologies